JawaraGordon/arthub-frontend/README.md

 # ArtHub

-Find digitals art and music projects.
+Find digital art and music projects.

 Search for your favorite artists.
 Join the community as a member or as an artist by uploading your own art projects.